penguinify/leto/README.md

 ## contributing
 - to launch use `cargo run`.
 This runs webpack aswell, im sure that windows and linux aren't working since I haven't added their custom implemnentations yet.
 If you have a windows or linux machine please open a PR and add platform specific code.
+- Scripts are hot trash right now, and I plan to move most of them into shelter plugins, similar to Dorion